*If you want to start at the BEGINNING of my pregnancy posts, click here!*

 Was I hoping to see a heartbeat?
 Of course!

-More than that, though, I was hoping to see some good hCG numbers (indicative of a developing fetus), and that Baby McInnis had placed him/herself in a nice spot in my uterus.
+More than that, though, I was hoping to see some good hCG numbers (indicative of a healthy pregnancy), and I was hoping to see that Baby McInnis had placed himself/herself in a nice spot in my uterus.

 Perhaps on the left side, since that’s where I had been cramping?

 Actually, cramping in pregnancy is very common, remember?
 Especially on the left side.
-I would know, because I read every single blog and website that talked about it.
+I would know, because I read every single blog/website that talked about it.